ebrown-cs3280-sum-19/ChapterNotes/GitNotes.md

 * this will put you `working directory` into the same state it was before that last action
 * you can then keep working or if you need to set the remote repo in the same state you would then run:
   `git push --force`
   >**WARNING:** Be very careful when rewriting history on the remote.
-This cannot be undone and you will cause all other contributors to get out of sync.
+This cannot be undone and you will cause all other cloned repos to get out of sync.
 They will have to reclone the repo.

 ### Aliases ###